stevefatz95/stevefatz95/README.md

 <h2>Hi, I'm Stefano Grassi and welcome to my profile 😊👋</h2>

-<h3>I am a Data Scientist & Individual investor</h3>
+<h3>I am a Data Scientist & Investor</h3>

 I make use of GitHub pages to share my projects and thoughts.

-- 👀 Interested in Finance, Economics and Digital Marketing.
+- 👀 Interested in Finance, Economics, Econometrics and Digital Marketing.
 - 👨‍💻 Python, R and mySQL.
-- 👯 I am seeking opportunities to collaborate on research projects in the areas of Economics, Digital Marketing, and Finance.
+- 👯 I am seeking opportunities to collaborate on research projects in the areas of Economics, Econometrics, Digital Marketing, and Finance.
 - 📫 How to reach me:
 <ul>
   <ul>